 Your credit report is one of the fundamental financial documents that represent your overall financial health.

-Because your credit is linked to so many aspects of your financial life, I recommend checking your credit report often – to verify the accuracy of your credit report and help monitor for identity theft and other credit fraud.
+Because your credit is linked to so many aspects of your financial life, you should check your credit report often to verify its accuracy and help monitor for identity theft and other credit fraud.

 Problems with your credit or fraud can cause huge problems if left unattended.

-The more quickly you detect an inaccuracy or fraud, the easier it is to get the problem taken care of.
+The more quickly you detect an inaccuracy or fraud, the easier it is to take care of the problem.

 Because your credit report and credit score are so important, it is imperative that you ensure they are accurate.